 Budget crisis will leave PSNI ‘unrecognisable’ from Patten proposals, MPs told

-The PSNI will become unrecognisable from the force envisaged in the Patten Report without sustainable funding, MPs have been told.
+The Police Service of Northern Ireland (PSNI) will become unrecognisable from the force envisaged in the Patten Report without sustainable funding, MPs have been told.

 Pamela McCreedy, the PSNI chief operating officer, also said the force is set to shrink below 6,000 officers for the first time by March 2025.